pinecone-wifi/pinecone/README.md

 pcn module(discovery/recon) >
 ```

-Every module has options, that can be seen issuing `help run` or `run --help` when a module is activated.
+Every module has options, that can be seen typing `help run` or `run --help` when a module is activated.
 Most modules have default values for their options (check them before running):
 ```
 pcn module(discovery/recon) > help run
 usage: run [-h] [-i INTERFACE]